srishti-learner/CoffeeMachine/README.md

 Assumptions:

-Same beverage can be served on all the outlets at one time.
+- Same beverage can be served on all the outlets at one time.
-Recipe of a beverage doesn't change.
+- Recipe of a beverage doesn't change.
-Ingredients can be added in any order.
-(If not so, the design needs to be updated with Ingredient class and its derived objects or LinkedHashMap).
+- Ingredients can be added in any order.
+(If not so, a better design will be to have Ingredient class and its derived objects or LinkedHashMap).
-Inventory is initialized with below default values: "hot_water": 500, "hot_milk": 500, "ginger_syrup": 100, "sugar_syrup": 100, "tea_leaves_syrup": 100
+- Inventory is initialized with below default values: "hot_water": 500, "hot_milk": 500, "ginger_syrup": 100, "sugar_syrup": 100, "tea_leaves_syrup": 100